Knowledge91/Panopticon/README.md

 ### Setup a Private Blockchain
 1. Install the ethereum [geth client](https://github.com/ethereum/go-ethereum/wiki/geth)
 2. Initialize the chain with a so called *genesis* file.
 The genesis file decides about things like the gas price and the dificulty of mining blocks.
 To initialize the private block chain run:  `geth --datadir ./PrivateNet/chain json init ./PrivateNet/genesis.json`
 3. Run an *Ethereum Node*.
 An Ethereum node is a computer connected to the ethereum net, which will be later on communicating with our React App.
 The node will have an **ipc** and an **HTTP** access point, we will connect to the later.
 To start the node with the geth client run: `geth --datadir ./PrivateNet/chain --networkid 9987 --rpc --rpcport 8545 --rpcaddr 0.0.0.0 --rpcapi "eth,web3,personal" --rpccorsdomain "*"`. **Attention: the private net will be open to every IP address!
 Which should not be used in production!**
+Some infos about the **Ethereum Node** configuration:
+- `--rpc` starts the http server
+- `--rpcorsdomain "*"` allows CORS for any address (important for the React app, otherways we would not allow any Browser to accept our data)
+- `--rpcport 8545` defines 8545 as the HTTP port
+- `--rpcaddr 0.0.0.0` opens the HTTP server to any IP address (**not secure**)
+- `--rpcapi "eth,web3,personal"` activates the **eth** **web3** and **personal** [Management APIs](https://github.com/ethereum/go-ethereum/wiki/Management-API), which we will query in the React App

 Now you are ready to go!
 If you want to experiment with your newly blockchain you can use the [Javascript console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console).
 Simply run: `geth attach ./PrivateNet/chain/geth.ipc` and connect to the **ipc** point.